-4A major breach occurs when significant exposure to contaminated soil beneath the backfill or contaminated building material may result and additional excavation, removal or encapsulation of contaminated materials would be required.
-Contaminated soil or building materials exposed by a major breach will be excavated/remediated and disposed of at an approved facility.
-Sampling and analysis would be conducted to confirm that contamination did not migrate outside of the breached area.
+&lt;sup>4A major breach of the physical remedy or engineered control will result in significant exposure from contaminated soil.
+Contaminated soil exposed by a major breach will be excavated/remediated and disposed of at an approved facility.
+For soil breaches, sampling and analysis may be conducted to confirm that contamination did not migrate outside of the breached area.

-5 ICs evaluation will be conducted to assess whether the selected IC instrument remains in place and whether the ICs are enforced such that they meet the stated objectives and performance goals and provide protection required by the response.
+&lt;sup>5 ICs evaluation will be conducted to assess whether the selected IC instrument remains in place and whether the ICs are enforced such that they meet the stated objectives and performance goals and provide protection required by the response.

-6 Project management includes, but is not limited to, planning and reporting, community relations support, contract administration, permitting (if needed), and legal services outside of ICs.
+Project management includes, but is not limited to, planning and reporting, community relations support, contract administration, permitting (if needed), and legal services outside of ICs.

-7 Technical support includes, but is not limited to, oversight of O&M activities and progress reporting.
+&lt;sup>7 Technical support includes, but is not limited to, oversight of O&M activities and progress reporting.